<?xml version="1.0" encoding="UTF-8"?>

 <title>Green Langford</title>

-<atom:link href="http://greenlangford.ca/feed" rel="self" type="application/rss+xml" />
+<atom:link href="https://greenlangford.ca/feed" rel="self" type="application/rss+xml" />

 <description>Agriculture, Food Security, Eco Tourism</description>